sebivenlo/ESDE_Metasploit_2022/exercise.md

 run both commands in seperate windows.

-To run the instance of metasploitable
+To run the instance of metasploitable:

 docker run \
     -it \